top of page

 The event is divided into two parts: a day and an evening.
 It takes place in the Wills Memorial Building, in both the Reception Room and the Great Hall.

-Joanna Cannon will be in conversation on dementia.
 Nathan Filer will discuss mental health.
 Matt Morgan will be talking about how understanding animals may save human lives, and Andy Flack (Centre of Environmental Humanities, University of Bristol) will be asking him how that relationship might further our concerns about the environment.
+Mike Scrase will tell us about Zip, a comic set in Bristol about imperfect superhumans.
 Anthony Warner, The Angry Chef will talk about ways to feed ourselves well, without harming the world.
 Benji Waterhouse will reflect on a psychiatrist's life.
+Melina Theo will give her Every Brilliant Thing, drama's antidote to depression, to round off the day with a celebration of the little things in life.

-There will also be exhibits from local artists, and showcases of some current medical humanities research projects.
+There will also be exhibits from local artists, and showcases of some current medical humanities research projects, such as Flourishing Spaces, the Good Grief Festival, and Humanizing CTGs.
 Lunch and pastries are provided by iconic Bristol eateries, Farro and Little Bagel Co.
 Books will be available for purchase from Peoples Republic of Stokes Croft.

 After a short break, the evening will run from 18:30 to 20:00.
 (There are many restaurants near by: Browns is next door.)